Do Turtle Know Where They Are Going

 Besides terrestrial landmarks and magnetic fields, celestial bodies also play a significant role in turtle navigation.
 The sun’s position, moon phases, and even the star map in the night sky have been suggested to guide turtles.
 Studies on green turtles by Lohmann, et al. (1997), found that these marvelous creatures could orient themselves even on overcast days, suggesting they might perceive the sun’s position via polarization of light.
 Some research also suggests that hatchling sea turtles might use the moon and stars’ light reflected on the water surface to move towards the sea after emergence, although this is still largely theoretical.

-See Also How Far Can Turtle See
+See Also How Are Turtle Affected by Climate Change

 Homeward Bound: Migration Patterns of Turtles